yunxuan5/email_sender/README.md

-## email_sender
+# description
 Email auto reply helper

 # files
 put the attached files in file folder, change the user name and password in config.ini

 # how to use
 cmd on current folder, execute ./send.py